roopamgarg/media-analyzer/README.md

 A comprehensive media analysis platform for brand-fit and compliance checking with explainable flags and evidence.

+> **⚠️ API Deprecation Notice:** The `instagramReelUrl` field is deprecated and will be removed in a future version.
+Please use `shortVideoUrl` instead, which supports both Instagram Reels and YouTube Shorts.

 ## Architecture

 This is a monorepo containing: